 However, when they are out and about in the park they are always happy to meet visitors and say hello.

-We cannot recommend places to stay, however, we do have a list of local accommodation on the Accommodation pages of our website.
+We cannot recommend alternative places to stay, however we do have a list of other local accommodation on the Accommodation pages of our website.
 Please do also contact our local tourist information centres for further information:

 As a policy, we will not give advice about setting up an animal centre or sanctuary.
 We would urge people not to consider this venture unless you already have plenty of experience in looking after and managing wild animals.
 If you do not already have experience the animals would probably have to suffer your learning curve.
 There is a huge amount to learn.

 Fortunately, we have not come across many gorillas that have needed rescuing from the illegal pet or smuggling trades.
 Gorillas do not make such popular pets as chimpanzees and other primates.
 Also, as they are very rare, zoos are usually very keen to ‘snap up’ gorillas that need re-homing.

 Should we come across any gorillas that do need rescuing, we would of course be very happy to take them on, as long as there was not a more suitable place for them to go (i.e. somewhere that already has gorillas).
 Hopefully we will not have to rescue any of these magnificent creatures in the future.

 Entrance tickets can be purchased from the entrance gate on arrival.
 There is no need to pre-book entrance unless you are visiting with a group of 10 or more people.

 We offer discounted entrance rates to groups of 10 or more people.
 Group entrance must be booked in advance through the administration office, otherwise single entrance rates will apply.
 To obtain a group booking form please contact the office by calling 01929 401003 or email email@example.com.